Chicanafuturism: Feminism

 Chicanafuturism is rooted in Chicana feminism and feminist theory, building on the work of Gloria Anzaldúa, Chela Sandoval, and others.
 This can be seen in the term itself which uses the feminine ending of the word Chicana rather than the masculine Chicano, thus creating space for the experiences of women and people who are not cisgender men to be centered in speculative art forms.

 The omission of Chicanas and the masculine-focused foundations of Chicano identity, created a shift in consciousness and a need for more representation among some Chicanas/os by the 1990s.
 Xicanisma was coined as a movement and concept by Ana Castillo, an author in Massacre of the Dreamers: Essays on Xicanisma (1994) as a recognition of this shift.
 The replacement of the 'ch' beginning in 'chicana' with 'X' was an attempt at recentering the indigenous roots of the culture.
-Through using the Nahua language and pronunciation of the sound 'ch', there was a refocused from the Eurocentric ties to the identity by replacing the Spanish letter 'ch'.
+Through using the Nahua language and pronunciation of the sound 'ch', there was a refocus from the Eurocentric ties to the identity by replacing the Spanish letter 'ch'.
 While still recognizing many of the foundational elements of Chicano identity, some Xicana feminists have preferred to identify as Xicana because of the masculine-focused foundations of Chicano identity and the patriarchal biases inherent in the Spanish language.